Week-by-week guide to pregnancy

 It's a good time to tone up those muscles down under.
 Gentle exercises can help to prevent leakage when you laugh, sneeze, cough or jump around on your future baby's trampoline.
 Get the muscles going by pretending that you're having a wee and then stop the urine in midflow.

-Get moving!
 It's recommended that pregnant women do 150 minutes of exercise throughout the week.
-Perhaps take a brisk walk in the park, or go for a swim.
-Don't overdo it though, particularly in these last few weeks – listen to your body.
+You could start off with just 10 minutes of daily exercise - perhaps take a brisk walk outside.
+Check out Sport England's #StayInWorkOut online exercises (scroll to the pregnancy section).
+Listen to your body and do what feels right for you.
+Don't overdo it, particularly in these last few weeks – listen to your body.

 Don't eat for two!
 Eat for you.
 Now you're in the third trimester, you may need an extra 200 calories a day, but that's not much.
 It's about the same as 2 slices of wholemeal toast and margarine.